Last Updated on June 20, 2023 by Tim Wells

-As much as I love them, Samsung TV’s won’t play Dolby Vision, no matter what you do.
+As much as I love them, Samsung TVs won’t play Dolby Vision, no matter what you do.
 Samsung is one of the founding members of the HDR10+ Technologies consortium, Dolby Vision’s main competition.
 While many TV manufacturers support both formats, Samsung is exclusively HDR10+.

 Cables can also be an essential piece of the puzzle, but not as much as you might think.

 Dolby Vision, like HDR10+, relies on dynamic metadata.
 Both were introduced as part of the HDMI 2.1 specification.
 Fortunately, your cables must be compatible with the HDMI 2.0 specification to carry Dolby Vision data.

-In general, you don’t need to spend a fortune on premium cables.
+You don’t need to spend a fortune on premium cables.
 However, upgrading your cables might be the answer if you run into some of the problems we’ll discuss in the Dolby Vision Troubleshooting section.

 Dolby Vision Passthrough

 If you’re plugging your NVIDIA Shield directly into your television, getting Dolby Vision to work is relatively simple.
-Things get more complicated when you start adding more devices into the chain.
+Things get more complicated when you start adding more devices to the chain.